darinz/ML/01_linear_models/02_classification_logistic_regression/03_multi-class_classification.md

 **Previous: [Perceptron Algorithm](02_perceptron.md)** - Learn about the perceptron learning algorithm and its relationship to linear classification.

 **Next: [Newton's Method](04_newtons_method.md)** - Explore second-order optimization methods for faster convergence in logistic regression.

+## From Classification Models to Advanced Optimization

+We've now built a comprehensive understanding of classification problems, from binary classification with logistic regression and perceptron algorithms to multi-class classification with softmax regression.
+These models provide powerful tools for making predictions, but they all rely on optimization algorithms to find the best parameters.

+So far, we've used **gradient ascent** (or gradient descent on the negative log-likelihood) to optimize our classification models.
+While gradient methods are simple and effective, they have limitations: they may require many iterations to converge, they're sensitive to the learning rate choice, and they don't take advantage of the curvature information available in our models.

+This motivates our exploration of **Newton's method**, a second-order optimization technique that uses both gradient and curvature information to make more informed parameter updates.
+Newton's method can converge much faster than gradient methods, especially for well-behaved functions like the logistic regression log-likelihood.

+The transition from first-order to second-order optimization represents a natural progression in our understanding of machine learning optimization - from simple gradient methods to more sophisticated techniques that leverage additional mathematical structure in our problems.